yashas-13/inv_123/actions.md

 |Must Have |• Support ~20 retail store partners, with ability to add partners dynamically • Track individual batch numbers, production dates, and expiry dates • Maintain central inventory levels by batch • Record dispatches to each store partner by batch and quantity • Generate monthly stock reports showing remaining units per product and batch at each store and central inventory

-|Should Have |• Alert notifications for batches nearing expiry within a configurable threshold • User roles for sales agents and inventory managers with appropriate access controls • Exportable reports (CSV/PDF) for audit and compliance
+|Should Have |• Alert notifications for batches nearing expiry within a configurable threshold • User roles for sales agents and inventory managers with appropriate access controls • Exportable reports (CSV/PDF) for audit and compliance • Dashboard with visual analytics (e.g., stock trends, expiry risk) • Forecasting module to predict reorder requirements based on historical dispatch data

-|Could Have |• Dashboard with visual analytics (e.g., stock trends, expiry risk) • Forecasting module to predict reorder requirements based on historical dispatch data
+ Dashboard with visual analytics (e.g., stock trends, expiry risk) • Forecasting module to predict reorder requirements based on historical dispatch data

 |Won't Have |• Real-time IoT-based store shelf stock monitoring (out of scope for MVP)